cja5553/Mental_Health_SG_forums/readme.md

 # About

+Codes for "Trends in Factors Surrounding Mental Health in Singapore: An Observational Text Mining Study from Reddit Forums"

 - This study aims to understand prominent topics surrounding mental health in Singapore from Reddit Forums.

 # Data